opendaylight/transportpce/docs/developer-guide.rst

    The population of OTN links (OTU4 and ODU4), and the adjustment of the tributary ports/slots pool occupancy when OTN services are created is supported since Magnesium SR2.**

+Since Silicon release, the Topology Management module process NETCONF event received through an event stream (as defined in RFC 5277) between devices and the NETCONF adapter of the controller.
+Current implementation detects device configuration changes and updates the topology datastore accordingly.
+Then, it sends a TopologyUpdateNotification to the *Service Handler* to indicate that a change has been detected in the network that may affect some of the already existing services.

 Renderer
 ^^^^^^^^